Frensham: Before the English Reformation

 Mesolithic camp or living sites have been discovered around Frensham.
 Hundreds of Bronze Age arrowheads have been found around Frensham and there are several tumuli (burial sites).
 In 688 AD, King Caedwalla of Wessex made a charter conveying to the Catholic church 60 hides of land that included Farnham, Frensham and Churt.
 This became the property of Hedda, Bishop of Winchester.

 The origins of the name Frensham come from 'Frena's ham'.
 Frena was the name of either a Danish Earl who was killed in the battle of Ashdown in the year 871, or of a Saxon who was driven south from Northumberland by the Danes in 993.
 The second part 'ham' means 'settlement', and is also from where we get the word 'home', so Frensham is 'Frena's settlement'.

-In 1348, Frensham suffered from the plague.
+In 1348, there was an outbreak of the plague in Frensham.
 Before it ceased in 1350, fifty-two area farms had become desolate.

 Frensham Beale Manor, off Mill Lane, is a Grade II listed timber framed manor house dating from the 14th century.